-at Gopher Invitational/University of Minnesota
+at Husky Invitational/University of Washington

-at Gopher Invitational/University of Minnesota
+at Husky Invitational/University of Washington

 Entering his 14th year as head coach of the University of New Mexico men's golf team, UNM alumnus Glen Millican has enjoyed tremendous success at his alma mater, winning an unprecendented six Mountain West championships, including back-to-back titles in 2013-14.
 He also has led UNM to a pair of fifth-place finishes at the NCAA Championship -- in 2005 and 2013.